Novichok Stockpiling: Lethal Nerve Agent Used In Poisoning Ex-Spy Allegedly Stashed In Russia’s Secret Labs

 Former Russian Spy Poisoned

 Russians allegedly used Novichok, an agent developed in a secret Soviet lab, for the attack.
-As reported by Fox, members of the intelligence agency see the attack on Skripal as intentional, and it does not appear to be a warning other ex-spies.
+As reported by Fox, members of the intelligence agency see the attack on Skripal as intentional, and it does not appear to be a warning for other ex-spies.

 “It’s seen here as an attempted murder and premeditated.”